July 10, 2020

 COVID-19 convalescent plasma has not yet been demonstrated to provide clinical benefit in patients affected by this disease.
 It's not known if this treatment will or will not help those with COVID-19 or if it will have any harmful effects, but this is one of the only treatments that we have at present.

-Following registration on the protocol in one of the participating centers and provision of informed consent, patients will be given a transfusion with one unit of ABO-compatible convalescent plasma obtained from an individual who has recovered from documented infection with SARS-CoV-2.
+Following registration on the protocol in one of the participating centers and provision of informed consent, patients will be given one or more transfusions with one unit of ABO-compatible convalescent plasma obtained from an individual who has recovered from documented infection with SARS-CoV-2.

 Safety information collected will include serious adverse events judged to be related to the administration of convalescent plasma.